 Mixed Crowds and Mixed Drinks

 Looking for something different?
 Catch a musical at the Lower Ossington Theatre, or a live rock concert at Bovine Sex Club.
-And when you get hungry, there’s no shortage of delicious restaurants, bistros, and cafés to choose from, featuring cuisine from all around the world.
+And when you get hungry, there’s no shortage of delicious restaurants, bistros and cafés to choose from, featuring cuisine from all around the world.

-Queer West Arts Scene
+Queen West Arts Scene

 At the end of the summer, the Queen West Art Crawl brings together the neighbourhood’s arts community once again for three days of exhibits and events that showcase and benefit local artists.
-And the arrival of autumn means the return of the Scotiabank Nuit Blanche festival, which sees Queen West turn into an outdoor haven of contemporary art.
+And the arrival of autumn means the return of the Nuit Blanche festival, which sees Queen West turned into an outdoor haven of contemporary art.